jennaiori/shipp/README.md

 ```python
 os = solve_lp_sparse_sf(price, production1, production1, storage1, storage2, discount_rate, n_year, p_min, p_max, n)
 ```
-However, this solver uses a dense matrix representation and is not appropriate for large problems ('n'> 3600).
+However, this solver uses a dense matrix representation and is not appropriate for large problems (`n`> 3600).

 ### Accessing the results of the optimization
 This results in an `OpSchedule` object describing the operation schedule of the power plant, with the following members:
 - `production_list`: a list of `Production` objects corresponding to the input objects of the optimization problem
 - `storage_list`: a list of `Storage` objects corresponding to the input objects of the optimization problem.
 However, their power and energy capacity correspond to the optimal design.
-In addition, we use a round-trip efficiency accounted during discharge, instead of separate charging and discharging efficiency.
 - `production_p`: a list of the power production for the objects in `production_list`.
 In case of curtailment, the first production unit assumes all the curtailment and the second production unit operates at full power.
-- `storage_p`: list of optimal power operation (charging/discharging) for the storage objects
+- `storage_p`: list of optimal power operation (charge/discharge) for the storage objects
 - `storage_e`: list of optimal energy level evolution for the storage objects
 - `losses`: list of power losses corresponding to the storage objects.
 - `power_out`: total power to the grid for the production and storage units